-IMPORTANT: These items must be well maintained and checked routinely to maximize their lifespan.
+IMPORTANT: The items listed separately from the lubrication chart and the servicing interval pages are of extra importance.
+These items must be well maintained and checked routinely to maximize their lifespan.

 11.1.1 Grease:

 Clean grease fittings before using a grease gun to prevent injecting contaminates.
 Replace any lost or broken fittings immediately.
 If a new fitting fails to take grease, remove it and check for failure of adjoining parts.